hackclub/hackclub/workshops/backjack/README.md

 int Dl_card1, Dl_card2, Dl_card_cont;      /* used to stored the Card number for the Dealer*/ int Tl_Pl_card,Tl_Dl_card;                 /*Use to store the total number of card or player and dealer*/
 ```
- + Inside the **Declaration section**, will be the section  we will used to declare variables and functions, in this case, I have declared the first function ` start_The_Game() ` that will be called when we need to start the game.
+ + Inside the **declaration section**, will be the section we will use to declare variables and functions.
+In this case, I have declared the first function ` start_The_Game() ` that will be called when we need to start the game.
 Don't worry if you don't see it used now but you will later.

-+ For the first integer(short for int) variable declare with multiple variables in it, so when the game starts the player and the dealer(computer) will both will be handed 2 cards, now we declare ` Player card number one ` short for ` Pl_card1 ` that will be used to store the first card number of the player,  we use the ` _ ` (underscore sign) to show that there is a space; Then ` Player card number 2 ` short for ` Pl_card2 ` is use to store the second card.
++ For the first integer(short for int) variable declare with multiple variables in it, so when the game starts the player and the dealer(computer) will both will be handed 2 cards, now we declare ` Player card number one ` short for ` Pl_card1 ` that will be used to store the first card number of the player,  we use the ` _ ` (underscore sign) to show that there is a space; Then ` Player card number 2 ` short for ` Pl_card2 ` is used to store the second card.
 we then have ` Pl_card_cont ` or ` Player card continuous ` which will be used to store the remaining card that will be drawn for the player, therefore continuously.

-+ For the Dealer card, we use the same method used to declare the first cards for the Player, but instead of ` Pl ` for ` Player ` we use ` Dl ` for ` Dealer `.
++ For the Dealer card, we use the same method used to declare the first cards for the Player, but instead of ` Pl ` for ` Player `, we use ` Dl ` for ` Dealer `.
 The Dealer also has to receive 2 cards at first then ` Dl_card_cont `  will be used to store the remaining card that the Dealer will draw with.

-+ finally we need a variable that will store the Player's total card and the Dealer's total card, that is use to find who has a blackjack.
++ finally we need a variable that will store the Player's total card and the Dealer's total card, which is used to find who has a blackjack.
 For ` Tl_Pl_card ` stands for ` Total Player Card` and ` Tl_Dl_card ` stands for ` total dealer card `.

 ```c++
 int main() {